Reliable recovery of hierarchically sparse signals for Gaussian and Kronecker product measurements: The algorithm:

-This operator returns the support $L_s(\z) \subset [d]$ of the best $s$-sparse approximation to $\z$.
+This operator returns the support $L_s(\z) \subset [n]$ of the best $s$-sparse approximation to $\z$.
+Should there be several best $s$-sparse approximation (when several entries are equal in magnitude), we can arbitrarily choose any of them.

 The basic idea of model-based compressed sensing \cite{BarCevDua10} is to adapt this TO to the model in order to improve the performance of the algorithm.
-We denote the TO that yields the support of the best $(s,\sigma)$-sparse approximation to $\z \in \CC^{nN}$ by $L_{s, \sigma}$.
+We denote the TO that yields the support of the best $(s,\sigma)$-sparse approximation to $\z \in \CC^{nN}$ by $L_{s, \sigma}$, with a similar handling of the case that there are several optimal approximations.
 Importantly, in this case, $L_{s, \sigma}(\z)$ can be easily calculated: We apply the $\sigma$-sparse TO to each block separately, select the $s$ active blocks as the largest truncated blocks in $\ell_2$-norm, and collect the remaining $s\cdot \sigma$ indices in the set $L_{s, \sigma}(\z)$.
-This prescription is illustrated in Figure~\ref{fig:HiThresholding}.
+This prescription is illustrated in Fig.~\ref{fig:HiThresholding}.

 Using $L_{s,\sigma}$ instead of $L_{s}$ in the {\htp} yields Algorithm~\ref{alg:HiHTP}, which we call {\HiHTP}, as it is designed to recover a \emph{hi}erarchically structured sparsity.

 As in the original {\htp} proposal, a natural stopping criterion is that two subsequent supports coincide, i.e.\ $\Omega^{k+1} = \Omega^k$.